UnigramDev/Unigram/README.md

 ## Translations
 Unigram has 18 built-in languages, but has access to unlimited packs using Telegram translations platform.
 If you are wishing to translate it to your language, you can do that [here](https://translations.telegram.org/en/android/), since Unigram uses the same translations as the official Telegram app for Android.

+<a name="doc"></a>
+## Documentation
+You can find [here](https://github.com/UnigramDev/Unigram/tree/develop/Documentation) some documentation on how to build Unigram, grab TDLib logs and a list of all built-in keyboard shortcuts.

 <a name="privacy"></a>
 ## Privacy policy